daksh369/ReviewRaft/blueprint.md

 3.  **Generate Google Review URL:**
     *   Once a business is selected, use its `place_id` to programmatically construct the direct Google review URL.
     *   Save this URL to the database.
-4.  **Implement Dynamic Star Rating:**
-    *   In `ReviewGeneratorPage.jsx`, update the `handleCopyAndAddReview` function.
-    *   Dynamically calculate the star rating (1-5) based on the "Overall Experience" slider.
-    *   Append this star rating to the Google review URL before redirecting the user.